Faylfire/fragment-enhanced-ai-assistant/README.md

 - Rename Chat Tabs
 - Redesign Chat LeftPanel display
 - Add Hoverable tips and snippets (requires more design)
-- Allow changing of the system prompt
+- Allow modification and saving of the system prompts for different aspects of the project
--
+- Add the ability to select enteries to Always be included in the prompts.

 Originally Planned File Structure (Shadcn component files not shown):